Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Introduction

 This can be equivalently expressed in terms of the dark energy equation of state as:

 Violation of the inequality above implies a crossing of the phantom divide, and therefore cannot be realized within any minimally coupled quintessence model\cite{Park:2025fbl,Gialamas:2025pwv}.
 In contrast, scalar-tensor theories allow for such behavior and remain consistent with both theoretical and observational constraints\cite{Perivolaropoulos:2005yv,SanchezLopez:2025uzw}.
+Recently, Wolf et al.~[162] demonstrated that a non-minimally coupled scalar field induces time variations in the gravitational constant on cosmological scales and fifth forces on small scales, which are tightly constrained by Solar System tests and thus require a screening mechanism.
+This tension motivates the study of modified-gravity scenarios that evade local constraints by construction.

 The Lagrangian density considered in this work is given by:

 where we have set $8\pi G_N = 1$ (equivalent to $F_0 = 1$).
 We work in the Jordan frame, where physical observables correspond directly to measurements, using the Lagrangian density of Eq.\eqref{eq:lagrangian} and matter fields independent of \(\Phi\) to preserve the weak equivalence principle\footnote{The weak equivalence principle establishes the existence of a Jordan-frame metric with universal matter coupling, guaranteeing that test bodies follow geodesics independent of their composition.
 The strong equivalence principle extends this universality to include gravitational binding energy, requiring compact objects like black holes to also follow geodesics.
 This distinction provides a classification criterion: theories satisfying the SEP are categorized as dark energy, while those violating it constitute modified gravity \citep{Joyce:2016vqv}.}.
 We adopt \( Z(\Phi) = 1 \) for the kinetic term and \( F(\Phi) > 0 \) for the non-minimal coupling.
 Although a transformation to the Einstein frame diagonalizes the kinetic terms, it introduces an explicit scalar-matter coupling, making the Jordan frame preferable for direct experimental comparison.
 The scalar potential \(U(\Phi)\) provides the effective dark energy density, with the non-minimal coupling permitting a broader class of viable potentials than quintessence models \cite{Boisseau:2000pr, Esposito-Farese:2000pbo, Perivolaropoulos:2005yv, Poisson:1995ef, Scharre:2001hn}.